The Thesis-based option may be completed part-time over the course of 3-4 years.

 12 weeks.
 Internship placements will vary from year to year.
 Placements include those with government departments and agencies (local, provincial, federal), businesses, and environmental non-governmental organizations (local, regional, provincial, national, international).

-Internship placements vary and may be local (e.g., Corner Brook and Western Newfoundland), provincial (across Newfoundland), regional (e.g., Atlantic Canada), somewhere else in Canada or internationally (e.g., USA, Europe).
+Internship placements vary and may be local (e.g., Corner Brook and Western Newfoundland), provincial (Newfoundland), regional (Atlantic Canada), national (Canada), or even international (e.g., USA, Europe).

 Admissions are guided by the School of Graduate Studies procedures and regulations.
 Online applications are recommended.
-In addition, students are to follow and meet program specific admission procedures and qualifications as shown below.
+In addition, students are to follow and meet program specific admission procedures and qualifications.

 Yes, most students receive funding with recent students offered funding packages approximately $12,000 – $15,000 in value.
 However, there is no guarantee of funding as offers of financial support are made during the application process.